how many puppies can a doberman have

 Your veterinarian will give you the most precise count possible to know when labor is over.
 As you might suspect, dogs sometimes experience a delay between puppies.

-This video shows how vets take several different views to visualize each puppy’s skull and spine.
-Multiple X-ray shots are necessary because puppy skeletons can be obscured by other structures such as a stomach full of food.
+This video shows how vets take several views to visualize each puppy’s skull and spine.
+Multiple X-ray shots are necessary because other structures, such as a stomach full of food, can obscure puppy skeletons.

 What affects how many puppies a Doberman can have?